Wyre, Orkney: St Mary's Chapel

-In the centre of the island is the roofless, but largely complete, twelfth-century St. Mary's Chapel, Wyre.
+In the centre of the island is the roofless, but largely complete, twelfth-century St Mary's Chapel.
 It is thought to have been built by a Norse chieftain, Kolbeinn hrúga or his son, Bjarni Kolbeinsson, Bishop of Orkney.
 The Romanesque style building was originally constructed of local rubble and lime mortar.
 During the late 19th century, the building was restored.

 Geography and geology

 Like most of Orkney, Wyre is made up of Old Red Sandstone of the Devonian period.